Taste the bounty of nature! Nozawaonsenmura, Nagano Prefecture

 About 3 months after I first wrote this article, I went back to < Nozawa Onsen Distillery>and did the tasting that I could not do last time!

-All of the four gins we tasted this time have received worldwide acclaim and won four gold medals, the most in Japan, in the gin category at "The San Francisco World Spirits Competition 2023," an international type of competition held in the United States in April 2023.
+The four gins we tasted this time have all received international acclaim and won four gold medals, the most in Japan, in the gin category at The San Francisco World Spirits Competition 2023, an international type of competition held in the United States in April 2023.

 In addition, the company's logo and other design elements won the Best of the Best in the Brands & Communication Design category of the Red Dot Award 2023 held in Germany.
 The brand has received high acclaim not only for its gin, but also for its design and branding.

-< Nozawa Onsen Distillery>You can now buy it at Furusato, but if you visit there, you can enjoy a tasting of these four types for 500 yen (*) while listening to the staff's story.
+< Nozawa Onsen Distillery>You can now buy it at Furusato, but if you visit there, you can also enjoy a tasting of these four types for 500 yen (*) while listening to the staff's story.

 The glass with the red mark on the far right is the new SHISO GIN.